replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 Pitfalls](https://play.instruqt.com/replicated/tracks/avoiding-installation-pitfalls)
-or [Closing the Support Information Gap](https://play.instruqt.com/replicated/tracks/closing-infromation-gap) then met them before.
+or [Closing the Support Information Gap](https://play.instruqt.com/replicated/tracks/closing-infromation-gap) then you may already be familiar with them.
 If you haven't, then here's a quick introduction.

 The [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-with-replicated)